stwalsh4118/clio/docs/api-specs/git/git-api.md

 ### With Database

+- Commits are persisted to database via `CommitStorage` interface
+- Commit metadata, diffs, and file changes stored in `commits` and `commit_files` tables
+- Foreign key relationship to `sessions` table for correlation
-- Last seen commit hashes can be persisted to database (future enhancement)
+- Last seen commit hashes stored in-memory (can be persisted in future enhancement)
-- Commit metadata can be stored in database (future enhancement)
-- Current implementation uses in-memory state

 ### With Logging